vlang/v/doc/docs.md

 ### Compile time reflection

-`$` is used as a prefix for compile time operations.
+`$` is used as a prefix for compile time (also referred to as 'comptime') operations.

 Having built-in JSON support is nice, but V also allows you to create efficient serializers for any data format.
 V has compile time `if` and `for` constructs: